 Use brackets to mount handrails of different sizes to the wall for an additional feature or safety.
 We also offer easy-to-use wall handrail kits for quick, hassle-free fitting.

 Put simply, how many brackets you’ll need depends on the length of your handrail.
 For a standard-length handrail, you’ll usually require 5 brackets.
 Our range of handrails includes three lengths - 2.4m, 3.6m and 4.2m - so adjust your measurements and number of brackets accordingly.
 For help with this, our team of specialists are on hand to assist or offer advice.
 We also offer easy-to-fit handrail bracket kits.

 How far apart should handrail brackets be?

-The spacing for handrail brackets shouldn’t be more than a metre apart for stability.
-You need a bracket at top and bottom of the stairs, with extras spaced evenly in between.
-Generally, the top and bottom brackets are fitted about 30cm from the end of the handrail, with the rest of the brackets evenly spaced between (no more than 100cm apart).
+Handrail brackets shouldn’t be spaced more than a metre apart for stability.
+You need a wall handrail bracket at both the top and bottom of the stairs, with extras spaced evenly in between.
+Generally, the handrail bracket at the top and bottom of the stairs are fitted about 30cm from the end of the handrail, with the rest of the brackets evenly spaced between (no more than 100cm apart).

 1. The easiest and preferred installation method for fixing brackets is to mark the wall using a pencil and straight edge.
 Measure 850mm vertically up from the stair pitch line (the notional line that connects all the stair nosings) at 4 to 5 points and draw a pencil line through these points.